mekkablue/Glyphs-Scripts/README.txt

 Align anchors to pixelgrid: Moves diacritic anchors onto the grid.
 Assumes a grid step of 50.
 Delete components out of bounds: If a component is placed far outside the usual coordinates (happens when you cmd-arrow components with a high grid step), this script will delete them.
 Delete duplicate components: Looks for duplicate components (same name and position) and keeps only one.
-Flashify Pixels: Creates small bridges in order to prevent selfintersection of paths so counters stay white.
+Flashify Pixels: Creates small bridges in order to prevent self-intersection of paths so counters stay white.
 This is especially a problem for the Flash font renderer, hence the name of the script.
+Reset rotated and mirrored components: Looks for scaled, mirrored and rotated components and turns them back into their default scale and orientation, but keeps their position.
+Useful for fixing mirrored pixels.

 Smallcaps
 Copy kerning classes from smcp to c2sc: If you already have c2sc and smcp glyphs, it will copy kerning group attributes from smcp to c2sc glyphs, e.g. d.smcp has leftgroup=h.smcp and rightgroup=o.smcp, then leftgroup=h.smcp and rightgroup=o.smcp will be copied to D.c2sc.